CineraM/Twitter-Sentiment-Analysis/README.md

 ├── app.py               # flask application & load NN
 ├── SRNN.ipynb           # Train and save NN
 ├── getTweets.py         # Trained network saved on disk
-├── emotions_train.csv   # Trainning data for NN
+├── accuracy_Test.py     # Py file to test accuracy of the NN ├── create_dataset.py     # Creates the subset of the dataset for our project ├── emotions_train.csv   # Trainning data for NN
 ├── emotions_test.csv    # Testing data for NN
+├── emotions_test_small.csv    # smaller testing data for NN
 └──
 ```